How to Make a Cosmopolitan Cocktail

 What Does a Cosmopolitan Cocktail Taste Like?

-It’s all about the balance – tart yet seductively sweet.
-When done right, it’s sophisticated, stiff and sexy.
-The Orange Twist garnish ties everything together, marrying perfectly the tartness of the Cranberry Juice and the delicious, smooth citrus flavors of Absolut Citron.
+When it comes to a Cosmopolitan, it’s all about the balance – tart yet seductively sweet.
+When done right, the perfect Cosmopolitan mix delivers something sophisticated, stiff and sexy.
+The orange twist garnish ties everything together, perfectly marrying the tartness of the cranberry juice and the delicious, smooth citrus flavors of Absolut Citron.

 Like so many iconic cocktails, the Cosmopolitan’s exact origins are debated.

-A 1927 cocktail book mentions a drink named the Cosmopolitan, however, made with Scotch Whisky, two types of Vermouth, Swedish punch, Irish Whisky, and Vodka, it bears no resemblance to the Cosmopolitan we know today.
+A 1927 cocktail book mentions a drink named the Cosmopolitan, however, that mix is made with Scotch Whisky, two types of Vermouth, Swedish punch, Irish Whisky, and Vodka – it bears no resemblance to the Cosmopolitan cocktail we know today.

-A 1934 cocktail book features a recipe for a Gin Daisy cocktail and is very similar to the Cosmopolitan we know today.
-The Gin Daisy was made with Lemon instead of Lime, Gin instead of Vodka, and sweetened with Raspberry Syrup instead of Cranberry Juice to give the drink its signature pink color.
+Another cocktail book from 1934 features a recipe for a Gin Daisy cocktail, with similar characteristics to today’s Cosmopolitan.
+The Gin Daisy was made with Lemon instead of Lime, Gin instead of Vodka, and sweetened with Raspberry Syrup instead of Cranberry Juice, which gives the drink that signature pink hue.

-Some say it was developed as a variation of the classic Cape Codder cocktail, combining Vodka and Cranberry Juice.
-The addition of Triple Sec and Lime Juice gave birth to the Cosmo’s signature flavor profile.
+Some say the Cosmopolitan was developed as a variation of the classic Cape Codder cocktail, combining Vodka and Cranberry Juice.
+The addition of Triple Sec and Lime Juice gave birth to the Cosmo’s signature sophisticated, citrusy-sweet flavor profile.

-One popular claim suggests the modern Cosmo as we know it was invented by a head bartender in South Beach, Miami, who based the cocktail on then newly released Absolut Citron.
-Absolut Citron was released in 1988 and has been our best-selling Flavored Vodka ever since.
+Another popular claim suggests the modern Cosmo as we know it was invented by a head bartender in South Beach, Miami, who based the cocktail on the then newly released Absolut Citron.
+Absolut Citron was released in 1988 and has been Absolut’s best-selling flavored vodka ever since.

 Over the years, it has maintained its status as a classic cocktail, enjoyed in various social settings.
 Its enduring popularity and association with high living have solidified its place in cocktail history as an iconic drink.